2 How to Use R on a Computer

 Base R Environment

-Figure 2.3: Base R environment for Windows, featuring the default console interface for running R code and viewing outputs (left) and the default scripting window (right) for writing, running, and saving R code.
+Figure 2.3: Base R environment for Windows.
+The default console interface for running R code and viewing outputs can be seen on the left side.
+The default scripting window for writing, running, and saving R cod can be seen on the right side.

 To install R - both the language and environment simultaneously - simply go to the R Project for Statistical Computing website: